-The Colorado Education Initiative (CEI) is offering an exclusive workshop to get AP educators up-to-speed on the updates, including AP Classroom, a new online platform with powerful tools to enable students to receive meaningful feedback on their progress, and significant course updates for Biology, Environmental Science, and English Language and Composition.
+The Colorado Education Initiative (CEI) is offering an exclusive workshop to get AP educators up-to-speed on the updates, including AP Classroom, a new online platform with powerful tools to enable students to receive meaningful feedback on their progress, and significant course updates for Environmental Science and English Language and Composition.

 What to Expect

 This workshop combines CEI’s expertise as the leader of the annual Advanced Placement for All Summer Institute with fresh, exclusive College Board content – not available until this fall – for AP instructors who want to familiarize themselves with AP Classroom and collaborate with other instructors to build out classroom-ready resources.
-Biology, Environmental Science, and English Language and Composition instructors will also learn about changes that are rolling out with the significant 2019-2020 course updates.
+Environmental Science and English Language and Composition instructors will also learn about changes that are rolling out with the significant 2019-2020 course updates.

 Guided by facilitators with deep experience in AP Classroom, you’ll learn about the tool along with tips and tricks for how to implement this in your own classroom.